rak-n-rok/Krake/docs/admin/variables.rst

     api_port
         OpenStack Heat template API port
     flavor
-        Flavor manage the sizing for the compute, memory and storage capacity of the host floating_ip
+        Flavor manages the sizing for the compute, memory and storage capacity of the host floating_ip
         Enables the use of public IP address